nvietto/Teaching/CRCJ-3000/README.md

-This will be an undergraduate applied statistics course.
+This is an undergraduate criminology and criminal justice applied statistics course.

-🚧 Currently under construction 🚧